SourM1lk/-M-ilks-X-ploit-Linux/README.md

     hashcat
 ```

 - **Kali Linux Integration:** It adds the Kali Linux repository to your package sources and installs Kali tools, expanding your toolkit.
+However,

 To install tools from the Kali repo, run the following command:
 ```shell